ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Flywoo F745/README.md

 ## Battery Monitoring

 The board has a builtin voltage sensor.
-The voltage sensor can handle up to 6S LiPo batteries.
+The voltage sensor can handle 2S to 6S LiPo batteries.

 The correct battery setting parameters are: